WELLNESS COACHING REALLY WORKS!

 •Research into Health and Wellness in the Workplace shows that by reducing just one health risk factor you can increase a person’s productivity on the job by 9 percent and reduce absenteeism by 2 percent.

 •For every $1 the average company spends on Health and Wellness in the Workplace, it receives an average net benefit of $3.40 to $7.88.
 This study, funded by Health Dialog Services—a Boston-based company, found average monthly medical and pharmacy costs were about eight dollars a month cheaper for patients who were offered coaching.

 •“With the coaching program costing two dollars a month per patient, the net health care savings was about six dollars,” according to David Wennberg, chief science and product officer at Health Dialog, an author of the study.
 He told The Wall Street Journal that one of the groups who may have benefitted from coaching were those “chaotic users of the health care system” who tended to get answers to their aches, pains and questions by running directly to the emergency room (at extremely high cost).

 Subscribe to our Newsletter

 La Bella Vita is our weekly email newsletter containing interesting facts, nutritional tidbits, & scientific analysis designed to help you live life well.
 Sign up today!

-We are pleased to announce the release of our newest Destination Wellness educational video entitled, "Protein - Part 5".
-Part 5 of the protein series continues comparing differences between animal and plant-based protein; and looks at the effects on human health.
-We look at IGF-1, osteoporosis, kidney stone formation and preventing blindness.
+We are pleased to announce the release of our newest Destination Wellness educational video entitled, "Protein - Part 9".
+Part 9 continues the discussion of animal and plant-based protein, looks at the cost of delivery of protein, and the future of animal protein food production.